Tuesday, March 1, 2011

 Bernie's Number 51 has not yet been officially retired, but neither has it been given back out.
 Nor has he received his Monument Park Plaque yet.
 I don't see the point in waiting any longer.

-But it's important to remember that those 361 homers were, at the time he retired, 5th all-time, behind Babe Ruth, Jimmie Foxx, Mel Ott and Lou Gehrig.
+Those 361 homers were, at the time he retired, 5th all-time, behind Babe Ruth, Jimmie Foxx, Mel Ott and Lou Gehrig.
 Which means Joe was 2nd all-time among righthanded hitters, behind Foxx.
 (Overall, he's now 71st.)
-And that he was a righthanded hitter at the pre-renovation Yankee Stadium, with its 402 feet to straightaway left, 461 to dead center, and "Death Valley" in between.
-"In 1951, his last year, my first year, I must've seen him him 30 balls that went over 400 feet that were caught," said Mantle.
+It's also important to remember that he was a righthanded hitter at the pre-renovation Yankee Stadium, with its 402 feet to straightaway left, 461 to dead center, and "Death Valley" in between.
+Mantle said, "In 1951, his last year, my first year, I must've seen him him 30 balls that went over 400 feet that were caught."
 In a ballpark that was fairer to him, he would have had 450-500 homers.
 As it was, he had 361, plus 389 doubles and 131 triples.

 Ten Pennants (1936, '37, '38, '39, '41, '42, '47, '49, '50, '51 -- he was in the service in '43).
 Nine World Series wins (all of those except '42).
 He was the man who showed that the Yankees could survive the retirements of Ruth and Gehrig.
 Number 5 retired.
 Hall of Fame.
 All-Century Team.
 Monument Park Plaque in 1969, replaced with a Monument after his death in 1999.